 Sex helps calm us through released endorphins and oxytocin, and the spike in testosterone may have an antidepressant effect.
 Sometimes, getting a night’s sleep becomes difficult, especially if it’s your first time going to a meet to make an impression and leave an official mark in the log books.
 Both science and common sense tells us that it’s times like that when you need to calm down and get some rest – and sex may be the perfect thing, for both male and female lifters.
 While women physically rebound much faster after an orgasm than men, men get the added benefit of instantaneously feeling drowsy during the refractory period, making a solid nap or REM sleep much easier.

-On the other hand, it’s not a bad idea to calm your nerves and have sex on the day of the competition if you’re a woman.
+On the other hand, it’s not a bad idea to calm your nerves and enjoy a little sexual activity on the day of the competition if you’re a woman.
 The flood of endorphins and oxytocin that follows coitus is likely going to help you as well.
 Being confident and in a good mood usually leads to better lifts.

 It’s Probably Placebo